Town Deal Board Members

 Lee was made Honorary Freeman of the Borough of Telford and Wrekin in 2005.
 He is a recipient of the Supporters Direct Outstanding Contribution to the Supporters Trust Movement Award and the Robert Owen Group Outstanding Contribution to Communities Award.

-A photograph of Graham Guest
+A photograph of Ollie Vickers

-Graham Guest, Telford College
+Lawrence Wood, Telford College

 A photograph of Guy Beaumont